-By meaning it says land of the dragons, however, I would like to call it a land of discipline.
+By meaning, it says the land of the dragons.
+However, I would like to call it a land of discipline.
 You can’t help but notice it in each and every act of Bhutanese person.
 Being a non-disciplined person in my entire life, I found it quite intriguing at first.
-No speeding vehicles anywhere, no horns, no shouting at each other, and no uncomfortable stares. there is no traffic signal in Bhutan and if a pedestrian is crossing the road, drivers stop before zebra crossing whether you signal them to stop or not.
+No speeding vehicles anywhere, no horns, no shouting at each other, and no uncomfortable stares.
+There is no traffic signal in Bhutan, and if a pedestrian is crossing the road, drivers stop before zebra crossing whether you signal them to stop or not.
 I sat next to a four-way for some time to evaluate how they are managing traffic without a traffic signal or person, even at the busiest place of Bhutan seemed to have no issue of traffic.
-It teaches a sense of responsibility also giving priority to one-self too.
+It teaches a sense of responsibility also giving priority to oneself too.
 Nobody is asking you to prioritise another vehicle or yourself.
-A sense of balance I believe.
+A sense of balance, I believe.

 The food, I liked cheese-based food for the first time in my life.
 Cheese is the basic ingredient in most of their gravies.
 The best I like is the combination of mushroom and ema(chilly) Datsi(Cheese based gravy).
-It’s was very creamy at first but a little modification made me like it.
-Halfway I came to adjust with creamy gravy, the halfway it came to me with spices.
+It’s was very creamy at first, but a little modification made me like it.
+Halfway I came to adjust with creamy gravy, the halfway it occurred to me with spices.
 Apart from all the Datsi, red rice gives a sense of local Bhutanese food.
-Although I couldn’t find a ready to eat street food stall in Bhutan but they have lots of varieties of frozen fruits and instant noodles.
+Although I couldn’t find a ready to eat street food stall in Bhutan, they have lots of varieties of frozen fruits and instant noodles.

 The third thing is the openness to liquor.
-Couldn’t see a drunken person misbehaving on the street.
+You won’t see a drunk person misbehaving on the street.
 Each and every restaurant offers liquor and an ambience to sit comfortably.
 Men women sit in the restaurant drinking together, eating comfortably.

-Infrastructure starts giving a sense of buddhism the moment we cross border.
-Be it a government building/office, school, house or monastery, all are carefully build with same design.
+Infrastructure starts giving a sense of Buddhism the moment we cross the border.
+Be it a government building/office, school, house or monastery, all are carefully built with the same design.

 Majority of Bhutanese are healthy, soft-spoken, disciplined and beautiful.
 It’s not common to see an Obese person here.
-Animals are very friendly too.
-Since killing animals are not allowed in Bhutan, their friendliness was expected although for some unknown reasons dogs are not friendly.
-They are scared of people and not easy to pet.
+Animals are amiable too.
+Since killing animals are not allowed in Bhutan, their friendliness was expected, although for some unknown reasons dogs are not friendly.
+They are scared of people and not comfortable if you want to pet.

 Market in Thimphu, local craft bazaar